Science News

 The receptor, called guanylyl cyclase C (GUCY2C), was first discovered on the surfaces of cells in the intestine, but was recently found in a region of the brain called the substantia nigra pars compacta (SNpc).
 This area of the brain is affected in PD.

-A new study led by Scott Waldman, MD, PhD, and funded by the Parkinson’s Foundation 2023 Bill and Amy Gurley Impact Award, gives a clearer picture of how GUCY2C signaling can provide protection against mitochondrial dysregulation and dopamine neuron degeneration that leads to PD.
+A new study led by Scott Waldman, MD, PhD, and funded by the Parkinson’s Foundation 2023 Impact Award, gives a clearer picture of how GUCY2C signaling can provide protection against mitochondrial dysregulation and dopamine neuron degeneration that leads to PD.
 According to the study, in people with Parkinson’s, dopamine neurons make extra GUCY2C receptors.

 About the Study & Results